iterative/dvc.org/content/docs/command-reference/plots/templates.md

 # plots templates

-List built-in plots templates or show JSON specification for one so that you can save and customize it.
+List built-in plots templates, or show JSON specification for one so that you can save and customize it.

 ## Synopsis